gabitodev/todo-app/README.md

 ### Made with HTML, CSS, Tailwind and JavaScript.
 Simple todo app that let you write down task and save it in the browser.

 This web app let you add tasks, deletes tasks and mark as complete.
 Includes a validation for the input.
-Additionally it has a counter of how much task do you have, how many are completed and how many are incomplete.
+Additionally it has a counter of how many tasks do you have, how many are completed and how many are incomplete.

 **Dark mode compatible.**